HL7/cqf-measures/input/pages/measure-conformance.md

 In addition, the formula for calculating the measure score is implied by the scoring of the measure.
 The following sections describe the expected result type for population criteria for each type of measure, as well as explicitly defining the measure score calculation formula.

-<span style="color:red">The context of a measure is indicated using the subject element of the FHIR resource.
+The context of a measure is indicated using the subject element of the FHIR resource.
 The subject element will be a reference to a FHIR resource type, specifically including Patient, Location, Organization, Practitioner, and Device as currently specified in the extensible SubjectType binding.
 It is important to note that other resource types may be used, but it must be a FHIR resource type.
-We should also note that although the discussion is focused on Patient as the subject, the discussion applies to other subject types as well.</span>
+We should also note that although the discussion is focused on Patient as the subject, the discussion applies to other subject types as well.
+{: .new-content}

 In addition to the measure scoring, measures generally fall into two categories, patient-based, and non-patient-based (e.g. encounter-based).
 In general, patient-based measures count the number of patients in each population, while non-patient-based measures count the number of items (such as encounters) in each population.
 Although the calculation formulas are conceptually the same for both categories, for ease of expression, population criteria for patient-based measures indicates whether a patient matches the population criteria (true) or not (false).
 Non-patient-based measures return the item to be counted such as an encounter or procedure.